 Are you ready to grow your blog?

 If you want to improve your reach and stop feeling like you’re not making an impact, head over too the Stupid Simple SEO website, sign up for Mike’s free SEO course, and find out when course doors will open again.

-At the time of writing, the next opening is fairly soon – mid-February.
+At the time of updating, the next opening is fairly soon – mid-August.
 Get on the email list so you don’t miss out!

 I really hope this look at the course helps you out and if you have any questions please let me know!

 Natasha Núñez is a former classroom teacher with a Masters of the Arts in Teaching.
 She also is a registered yoga teacher & holds a certificate in natural skincare formulation from the School of Natural Skincare.
 She shares her passion for education, positive parenting, free printables, and recipes for DIY bath & home products.
 Learn more about Natasha and where she’s been featured.